ozoneplatform/ozp-iwc/docs/iwc_guide/README.md

-#Inter Widget Communication
+#Inter-Window Communication

-The Ozone Platform's Inter-Widget Communications (IWC) enables loosely coupled integration of web applications by applying the best practices of enterprise service buses and service-oriented architecture to a completely in-browser system that works across multiple tabs and windows.
+The Ozone Platform's Inter-Window Communications (IWC) enables loosely coupled integration of web applications by applying the best practices of enterprise service buses and service-oriented architecture to a completely in-browser system that works across multiple tabs and windows.
 Applications can share data and services then use the data and services offered by others to enrich